 What we recommend is to apply the same logic or strategy for Visa and Mastercard and apply on both the same reattempt limit (10 times).

-Do you have further questions regarding the requirements or fees?
+Do you have further questions regarding the requirements?
 Then please contact our Customer Service via e-mail: email@example.com